cognisant/Docs.DevelopmentProcess/README.md

 During this meeting the team engages in the following activities to prepare which user stories, bug cards and technical improvements will be worked on during the sprint:

-- For any stories partially complete at the end of the previous sprint, the remaining work should be discussed and [estimated](#estimating-effort).
+- For any stories partially complete at the end of the previous sprint, the remaining number of effort points is estimated based on the proportion of outstanding task cards.
   - Partially complete stories are not guaranteed to be included in the next sprint, a change in business priority may require a different set of stories to be worked on.
 - A set of stories should be selected, which the team aims to complete during the new sprint.
   - The stories picked should primarily consist of those relating to the business’ current priorities.
   - The number of story points chosen is slightly higher (+3) than the number achieved in the previous sprint.
 If necessary, this number can be scaled to account for planned absences or special business circumstances.
-- Each new story is discussed and broken down into a set of fine-grained technical tasks.
-These tasks are transcribed onto Post-it notes and attached to the [sprint board](#the-sprint-board) to allow us to track work during the sprint.
+- Each new story is discussed and broken down into a set of fine-grained technical tasks on the [Jira sprint board](#the-sprint-board).
+These tasks allow us to track progress during the sprint.
-  - If a story is deemed small enough it is left as a single large story Post-it.
-  - A story may need to be branched from one different than master, in cases like this the branch name should be written on the story's Post-it.
-  - A story may be considered a high-priority story, this could be for many reasons including an immediate business need, or a story blocking other work either inside the team, or the business.
-In this case the story will be marked with an asterisk (\*) on the sprint board.
+  - This discussion should include consideration of any required manual test scenarios, which should be documented on the Jira story card.
+This will be used as a reminder when creating a comprehensive test plan during the sprint.
   - Occasionally during this breakdown, the team discovers some complexity in implementing the feature which had not previously been considered.
 If this happens, the team may choose to re-estimate the story and, if necessary, change the set of stories selected for the sprint.

 ##### Retrospective Goals

-The team agrees on a few tasks relating to potential process improvements identified during a previous [retrospective](#Retrospective) to complete during the sprint.

-The tasks are represented on the **sprint board** with either a Post-it per task, or may be split down in the same way as user stories.
-There is a lane on the **sprint board** used to track the completion of the retrospective-related tasks.
+The team reviews the goals selected during the [retrospective](#Retrospective) at the end of the previous sprint.
+If necessary, tasks can be added to the sprint board in a swimlane for each retrospective goal.

 ##### Other Tasks